RirikoAI/RirikoLLaMA-Server/README.md

 |----------------------------------------------------------------------------------------------------------------------------------|

 ## To run the server in your computer
-You will need:
+To run the `open_llama_3b_v2` (3 billion parameters) model, you will need:
 1) For CPU only inference: At least 16GB of RAM
-2) For GPU + CPU inference: At least 6GB of GPU vRAM + 10GB of RAM
+2) For GPU + CPU inference: At least 5GB of GPU vRAM + 10GB of RAM
-3) GPU only inference: At least 16GB of GPU vRAM
+3) GPU only inference: At least 12GB of GPU vRAM

 Inferencing speed: Speed varies depending on your GPU and RAM speed.
-I'm running the server with Ryzen 9 5900X, 32GB of RAM and an RTX 2060, and I'm generating about 3 new tokens per second.
+I'm running the server with Ryzen 9 5900X, 32GB of RAM and an RTX 2060 (using GPU + CPU approach), and I'm generating about 3 new tokens per second.

 ### 1. Install Python 3.11 in your PC:
 https://www.python.org/downloads/release/python-3110/ (Install it to C:\Python311)